 You should never store potatoes and onions next to each other.
 Onions absorb moisture quickly but need to stay dry.
 Potatoes give off moisture and gas which is not healthy for the onions.
 What if you have a small kitchen or pantry?

 It seems that it’s fine to have them on opposite sides of the room.
 As long as they’re not in close proximity, you should be fine.

 If you decide to freeze your onions, you will need to do a little preparation.
-You should first peel and cut the onions and place them in a freezer bag.
+It’s worth it – we promise!

-Make sure all the air has escaped from the bag, and place it in the freezer.
-They will last 4-6 months once frozen.
+Make sure all the air has escaped from the bag before placing it in the freezer.
+Frozen onions will last 4-6 months.